 We will provide you a copy of the Drug List.
-The Drug List we provide you includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should visit our website or contact Customer Service to find out if we cover it.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (https://healthplan.memorialhermann.org/find-other-services/formulary-search) call Customer Service (phone numbers are printed on the back cover of this booklet).
+To get the most complete and current information about which drugs are covered, you can visit the plan's website https://healthplan.memorialhermann.org/medicare-advantage/pharmacy-benefits/formulary-information-drug-list or call Customer Service (phone numbers are printed on the back cover of this booklet).